Health & Safety

 What is The Right to Know?

-The Right to Know refers to the right of all workers to access information about chemicals in their workplace, and the right to be informed about actual and potential dangers at work.
+The Right to Know refers to the right of all workers to access information about hazards in their workplace, and the right to be informed about actual and potential dangers at work.

 What is The Right to Participate?

-Workers have the Right to Refuse dangerous work if they have reasonable cause to believe that a task presents a danger to themselves or others in the workplace.
+Workers across Canada have the Right to Refuse work if they have reason to believe that the situation is unsafe to themselves or their co-workers.